david-cortes/R-openblas-in-windows/README.md

 ### Controlling number of threads

 OpenBLAS supports multi-threading, which can be controlled dynamically through the package `RhpcBLASctl`, or can be controlled through an environment variable `OPENBLAS_NUM_THREADS`.
-Importantly, **this environment variable needs to be set before R is started**, which can be done by setting it up through the windows control panel.
+Importantly, **this environment variable needs to be set before R is started**, which can be done by setting it up through the windows control panel (**important**: changing it through `Sys.setenv` or through an `.Renviron` file has no effect, since those changes happen after the R executable is launched).
 This tutorial illustrates how to set the variable.

 * First, you'll need to find out the maximum number of threads that your CPU supports.
 This can be known by running the R function `parallel::detectCores()`: